What is neutering?

 There are many behavioral and health benefits associated with neutering your rat.

-The obvious is the elimination of unwanted pregnancy if there are unsprayed females present.
-To prevent breeding, it is easier to castrate the male than to spay [removes the ovaries (ovariectomy), or the ovaries and uterus (ovariohysterectomy)] the female.
+- The obvious is the elimination of unwanted pregnancy if un-spayed female rats are present.
+To prevent breeding, it is easier to castrate the male than to spay a female (removal of both ovaries or the ovaries and uterus.).

-Neutered rats are much less likely to display undesirable hormone-induced behaviors such as mounting and urine marking (or territorial marking) and may be less aggressive than unneutered rats.
+- Neutered rats are much less likely to display undesirable hormone-induced behaviors such as mounting, urine marking (or territorial marking), and/or aggression.

 When should I have my rat neutered?